Filter Replacement is Key to High Indoor Air Quality

 The three most important things to know about Indoor Air Quality (IAQ):

-- Children are more susceptible to asthma, allergy and respiratory conditions.
-Reducing their exposure to airborne pathogens will reduce the chance that they develop these conditions throughout their lives.
+- Reducing children’s exposure to airborne pathogens will reduce the chance that they develop asthma, allergies, or respiratory conditions throughout their lives.
+They’re far more susceptible to these conditions than adults.

 - Home indoor air quality can be managed easily and inexpensively.
-Improving ventilation and filtration, and reducing contaminants have been shown to provide significant relief.
+Improving ventilation and filtration, and reducing contaminants have been shown to provide substantial relief.

 Air Filters and Indoor Air Quality